The Employment Law Review: Belgium

 In the Brussels region and in the German-speaking community, the above-mentioned language rule applies to any official written documents, but not to oral communications.
 Failure to use the correct language does not have any direct consequences as long as the employer issues a new document to replace the incorrect one: the replacement applies ab initio.

-Given the broad interpretation of social relations by Belgian courts, all documents containing instructions, communications and specific information for employees should be drafted in the correct language.
+Given the broad interpretation of 'social relations' by Belgian courts, all documents containing instructions, communications and specific information for employees should be drafted in the correct language.

 The Flemish Decree on the use of languages in social relations has been modified with a view to ensuring compliance with that ruling.
-It now provides that a version having legal force may be established for employment contracts in one of the languages of the European Union understood by all the parties concerned in cases where the employee may claim free movement rights on the basis of EU law or of any other international or supranational treaty.
+It now provides that a version having legal force may be established for employment contracts in one of the languages of the European Union understood by all the parties concerned if the employee may claim free movement rights on the basis of EU law or of any other international or supranational treaty.
 In the event of any conflict with the Dutch version, the Dutch version of the contract will prevail.

 A works council is a joint committee at enterprise level designed to foster employer and employee consultation and collaboration.
 It comprises the head of the enterprise, assisted by a number of senior executives and an elected workers' delegation.
 The works council has competence in four areas: